How Neural Patterns Set in Childhood Affect How You “Do Conflict” Today

 • Blocks you from feeling safe enough, emotionally, to give and receive love.

-Essentially, you are fighting for something you already own inside: your own esteem, value, acceptance, love!
+Essentially, you are fighting for something you already own inside: your own sense of self-esteem, value, acceptance, love, which you need to remain as constants, especially in challenging moments!

 Where do these defensive strategies originate?

 For one, they are prevalent thinking patterns in our culture.
-Like others, you live in a world that has taught you unhelpful beliefs, such as those that get you to think you must struggle for the emotional fulfillment you are hard-wired to seek.
-Whether it’s for awards, accolades, money or love, attention, or to “be right” at some level, even if you do not “think” of yourself at present as a “competitive” person, it’s nearly impossible to live in our culture and not regularly find yourself in competition with others, at minimum, emotionally, within your own mind.
+Like others, you live in a world that has taught you unhelpful beliefs, such as those that get you to think you must struggle to "feel good enough" and, once you do, then you'll deserve to feel happy, emotionally fulfilled.
+Whether it’s for awards, accolades, money or love, attention, or to “be right” at some level, even if you do not “think” of yourself at present as a “competitive” person, it’s nearly impossible to live in our culture and not regularly find yourself in competition with others, at minimum, emotionally and often subconsciously outside your awareness.

-Your family of origin, however, was the biggest influence.
+Most likely, your family of origin was the biggest influence.
 You learned your preferred defensive strategies from interactions with your primary caregivers.
 Your parents' brains attuned your brain with many of their stress response patterns.

-• Your past experiences affect your behavioral interactions today.
+• Your past experiences affect your interactions and relationships today.

 Is it any wonder that so many partners find themselves feeling inadequate when discussing sensitive issues, considering that, when they get triggered, they are reacting from cognitive-emotional constructs (i.e., beliefs, thinking patterns, etc.) they formed, in many cases, prior to early elementary school years?

 There’s good news!
-You have a choice, a conscious choice, to take charge of your thinking patterns and make optimal shifts in your behavior responses and life.
+You have a choice, a conscious choice, to take charge of thinking patterns and make optimal shifts in how you feel about yourself and life.